 “Lightworks” is the Blackpool Illuminations Depot.
 It’s where all of the magic is made!
 It’s an unassuming grey unit on an industrial estate in South Blackpool near to the airport runway.

-Unremarkable it might be from the outside, but inside is where magic happens.
-It’s where all the magic of Blackpool Illuminations is created and maintained.
+Unremarkable it might be from the outside, but magic happens inside.
+All of the Blackpool Illuminations are created and maintained here.

 This short video about the Illuminations and Lightworks Depot is narrated by Andrew Walker, Directed and Produced by Stuart Braithwaite and stars Richard Williams.

 There’s no such thing as an ‘Illuminations Shop’ where you can go to buy things off a shelf!

 Everything that you see in the Blackpool Illuminations is dreamed up, planned out and made at Lightworks.
 It’s all because of the team of skilled and imaginative craftsmen and engineers.

 The original Illuminations depot was at Rigby Road.
 The old building wasn’t fit for purpose so the Lightworks depot was commissioned.
 It’s a modern, purpose built building which took two years to design and build and opened in 2000.

 The outer building and the space inside are designed for the shape and size of the Illuminations themselves.

 For example, the shutter doors are especially high so that lorries can drive straight into the building for loading and unloading.
 So the massive tableaux and displays can be moved about out of the wind and rain.

 The floor space is sectioned for a logical workflow and the Illuminations move sensibly around the factory as they progress through different stages of manufacture or repair.